iamhitarth/hitarthsharma.com/src/posts/2018-11-29--positive-vs-persistent/index.md

 ### Why would I give a 💩 about this?

-Great question.
 Think back to the last time you gave up on something (or someone).

 Now, think about how it all started?